Heaven and hell never seemed so … close.

 It’s almost the perfect application for VR – unlike programs that seek to open up otherwise flat, 2D spaces, the Small Wonders experience opens up an already three-dimensional object that’s just too small to truly appreciate in the real world.

-The carvings on display are more than 500 years old, created by mostly unknown craftsmen working in northern Europe in the 1500s.
-That makes the miniatures all the more remarkable because the carving techniques remained a mystery for centuries.
-But science, research and technology have now helped uncover the big secrets contained in these tiny sculptures.
+The carvings on display are more than 500 years old, created by unknown craftsmen working in northern Europe in the 1500s.
+That makes the miniatures all the more remarkable because the carving techniques themselves remained a mystery for centuries.
+But science, research, and technology have now helped uncover the big secrets contained in these tiny sculptures.

 “Everyone is searching for that sublime encounter one can only have in VR,” Serrano noted.
 “With the boxwood miniatures, we have found the perfect, transcendent landscape to explore in this medium.”